 According to the 2015 banking tech trends by CDW’s FinTalk blog, 68 per cent of banking executives consider regulatory compliance to be their biggest business concern.
 Compliance and adherence to in-country regulatory standards can therefore be seen confidence boosters to enterprises when they decide on their data center service providers.
 Of course, this is in addition to a sound assessment plan drawn up by in-country governments i.e. MAS.

-While this might not directly translate into an upward trend for data center growth, the peace of mind that comes with storage of data in Singapore allows the Republic to remain one of the top destinations for enterprises to house their data, even if it involves slightly higher costs compared to its neighbouring countries.
+While this might not directly translate into an upward trend for data center growth, the peace of mind that comes with storage of data in Singapore allows the Republic to remain one of the top destinations for enterprises to house their data, even if it involves slightly higher costs compared to its neighboring countries.